YueErro/udacity_robotics_sw_engineer/6-path_planning_and_navigation/concepts.md

 ![](images/sample_base_planning.png)

+Robotic systems can be classified into two different categories - holonomic and non-holonomic. **Holonomic systems** can be defined as systems where every constraint depends exclusively on the current pose and time, and not on any derivatives with respect to time.
+Nonholonomic systems, on the other hand, are dependent on derivatives.
+Path planning for **nonholonomic systems** is more difficult due to the added constraints.

+A **probabilistically complete** algorithm is one who's probability of finding a path, if one exists, increases to 1 as time goes to infinity.

+Similarly, the requirement of an optimal path can be weakened to that of a feasible path.
+A feasible path is one that obeys all environmental and robot constraints such as obstacles and motion constraints.
+For high-dimensional problems with long computational times, it may take unacceptably long to find the optimal path, whereas a feasible path can be found with relative ease.
+Finding a feasible path proves that a path from start to goal exists, and if needed, the path can be optimized locally to improve performance.

+Sample-based planning is probabilistically complete and looks for a feasible path instead of the optimal path.

+**Sample-Based Path Planning**

+Sample-based path planning differs from combinatorial path planning in that it does not try to systematically discretize the entire configuration space.
+Instead, it samples the configuration space randomly (or semi-randomly) to build up a representation of the space.
+The resultant graph is not as precise as one created using combinatorial planning, but it is much quicker to construct because of the relatively small number of samples used.

+Such a method is probabilistically complete because as time passes and the number of samples approaches infinity, the probability of finding a path, if one exists, approaches 1.

+Such an approach is very effective in high-dimensional spaces, however it does have some downfalls.
+Sampling a space uniformly is not likely to reach small or narrow areas, such as the passage depicted in the image below.
+Since the passage is the only way to move from start to goal, it is critical that a sufficient number of samples occupy the passage, or the algorithm will return ‘no solution found' to a problem that clearly has a solution.

+Different sample-based planning approaches exist, each with their own benefits and downfalls.

 #### Probabilistic path planning
 The last type of path planning that you will learn about in this module is probabilistic path planning.
 While the first two approaches looked at the path planning problem generically - with no understanding of who or what may be executing the actions - probabilistic path planning takes into account the uncertainty of the robot's motion.